The need for a nonlocal expansion in general relativity: Estimation for astrophysical systems

-where $\Omega(r,z)$ is the point-wise defined rotational velocity of the fluid elements/orbiting bodies, and $H(t,r,z)$ is the normalisation factor fixed by the condition $U^\mu U_\mu = -c^2$, i.e.,
+where $\Omega(t,r,z,\phi)$ is the point-wise defined rotational velocity of the fluid elements/orbiting bodies, and $H(t,r,z)$ is the normalisation factor fixed by the condition $U^\mu U_\mu = -c^2$, i.e.,

+On the other hand, for both the elliptical galaxy and Laniakea, the four velocity is a function of all three spatial coordinates.
 We can now specialise Eqs.~\eqref{eq:EMT} and \eqref{eq:4vel} to the different systems under study.
-The orbiting binaries have zero internal pressure, a constant orbital rotational velocity, i.e. $\Omega(r,z) = \Omega_0$, and a density profile given by
+The binary systems, being only rotationally supported, are taken with a zero internal pressure, a constant orbital rotational velocity, i.e. $\Omega(r,z) = \Omega_0$, and a density profile given by